 I want to snuggle up on my couch with a fire roaring in the fireplace.
 I want to pile on the blankets and sip steaming cups of coffee all day, followed by wintry cocktails in the evening.
 I want to have an excuse to read a book for 6 hours straight or binge watch shows on Netflix (we just started watching Scandal, but haven’t had time for a good binge).
 Maybe I’ll even bake a batch of cookies or make a cake.
 And then eat the entire thing.
 Guilt free because blizzards cancel out anything you do during them when it’s not possible to leave the house.

-Really though, if we do have a blizzard anytime soon, I highly recommend you make these pancakes.
+Really though, if we do have a blizzard anytime soon, I highly recommend you make these stout pancakes.
 Being stuck in your house is the only excuse you need to add beer to breakfast, right?
-I wanted to add a bit of saltiness to my pancakes and decided pretzels were the way to go.
-But then I started thinking about the fact that nothing goes better with pretzels than beer and how they could potentially be a match made in pancake heaven.
+I was initially just making regular old pancakes, but then decided I wanted to add a bit of saltiness and thought pretzels were the way to go.
+And then I started thinking about the fact that nothing goes better with pretzels than beer and how they could potentially be a match made in pancake heaven.
 These Pretzel Stout Pancakes were born… with toffee sauce drizzled over the top because a little extra sweetness was needed to cut the salty maltiness.
 Bring on the snow and bring on breakfast.

 These are as easy as any standard pancakes, just with crushed pretzels thrown in and beer instead of milk or buttermilk!
 They had a FULL stout flavor, so if you want something a bit more subtle, I’d recommend using half stout and half buttermilk.